axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/reference-macros/_index.md

 ## SDATA, .SDATA.SDID.SDNAME {#macro-sdata}

-*Description:* The `syslog-ng` application automatically parses the STRUCTURED-DATA part of IETF-syslog messages, which can be referenced in macros.
+*Description:* The AxoSyslog application automatically parses the STRUCTURED-DATA part of IETF-syslog messages, which can be referenced in macros.
 The `${SDATA}` macro references the entire STRUCTURED-DATA part of the message, while structured data elements can be referenced using the `${.SDATA.SDID.SDNAME}` macro.

 {{% alert title="Note" color="info" %}}